stackbit-projects/kakisoft-portfolio-en-03-20dd0/content/pages/index.md

       Please call me "kaki".

-      I'm a Software Engineer.
+      I’m a software engineer.
 I often use Laravel, React, and AWS.

-      And also I specialize in logistics because I have created many logistics systems.
+      Especially, I created many logistic systems.

-      I am creating a new system now.

-      Our new service will launch on September 1st.

-      So, I have to work hard.
+      I have experience in launching and stabilization warehouse management systems.

+      So, I’m a software engineer and also logistics specialist.
     actions: []
     type: section_content
   - section_id: lorem-ipsum